 Even with the designation, however, companies operating on those sites need to file for FTZ operational approval.
 Lauderdale Marine Center, the largest yacht-repair yard in the States, was the first to do so.
 The 65-acre facility, accommodating megayachts to 200 feet (61 meters), received the go-ahead on June 7.
 “Gaining designation as a marine Foreign Trade Zone allows us to establish mutually beneficial business relationships with builders, brokers, and yacht management,” says Doug West, Lauderdale Marine Center’s president.

 It also benefits megayacht owners.
 The sales of the above-mentioned foreign-built and foreign-flagged yachts are sure to see big boosts.
 (Restrictions do still exist, though, for foreign-flagged yacht sales.
 See “Foreign-Flagged Yachts Sales Bill Reintroduced in Congress.”)
-For another example, during a refit at Lauderdale Marine Center, any required imported parts are duty-deferred while your yacht is in the zone.
-Furthermore, when work wraps up, you aren’t required to pay duties or taxes upon departing U.S. waters.
+Furthermore, during a refit at Lauderdale Marine Center, you aren’t required to pay duties or taxes upon departing U.S. waters.
 If you offer your yacht for charter, she can come and go from the zone as necessary, without duty.

 Even better, some benefits of the FTZ are retroactive.
 Say, for instance, you brought a foreign-built new megayacht into U.S. waters within the past three years.
 You can apply for a refund on the duties you paid if you use the FTZ.

 Lauderdale Marine Center anticipates other South Florida businesses inside and outside the FTZ seeing business rise as a result of all of this.
 The facility itself might even expand dockage or other offerings if the demand arises.